 "Y...yes?"
-He blinked the covers over his blue optics, eyeballing me with these alien visual sensors.
+He blinked the covers over his blue optics, eyeballing me with these glowing visual sensors.
 Malissa, who had already fled the room now returned, grabbing me by the arm once again, trying to pull me out of there.
 I wouldn't let her.
 My feet were firmly planted onto the linoleum on the floor, my body not moving a single inch, no matter how hard she tried.

 "Come on, Joelle!
 We gotta get out of here!"
 She screamed at me.
 I didn't listen.
 All of my attention belonged to the giant red, blue and silver robot in front of me.

 "Trust me."
 He extended his hand.
 I looked past his massive thigh, where other, somehow familiar robots were fighting, demolishing the whole parking lot and the surrounding buildings.
-I smelt smoke.
+I smelled smoke.
 The school was burning.
-Machine guns were rattling, glass was being shattered, cars were being crunched down to become metal heaps, shredded beyond recognition.
+Machine guns were rattling, glass was being shattered, cars were being crunched down to mere metal heaps, shredded beyond recognition.
 He promised safety.
 In a weird way.

-Once he had reached his full height, I could see the complete extend of the battle for the first time.
-Four huge mechs, two of them winged, were trying to approach the large bot who was holding me in his hand safely, but a whole bunch of bots (I counted at least nine of them) were keeping them at a save distance.
-A sturdy black mech, who I recognized as Ironhide, big, but not as big as Optimus, ran towards us, panting.
+Once he had reached his full height, I could see the complete extent of the battle for the first time.
+Four huge mechs, two of them winged, were trying to approach the large bot who was holding me in his hand safely, but a whole bunch of others (I counted at least nine of them) were keeping them at a safe distance.
+A sturdy black mech, big, but not as big as Optimus, ran towards us, panting.